chenhowa/pokemon-evolver/DOCS.md

     'highest_level': <optional integer>
 }
 ```
+See GET /trainers/:id for scheme of the returned Trainer.

 #### DELETE /trainers/:id
+This will delete a trainer's account if it exists.

 * If token is not valid, return 400 Bad Request.
 * If token does not match id, return 403 Forbidden
 * If :id does not refer to an existing trainer, return 404 Not Found